Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: religion

-Republican denarius issued by Q. Pompeius Rufus; 55-54 BCE
+Republican denarius issued by Q. Pompeius Rufus, mint of Rome, 55-54 BCE

 Keywords: sella curulis

-Republican denarius issued by moneyer Q. Pompeius Rufus; 55-54 BCE
+Republican denarius issued by moneyer Q. Pompeius Rufus, mint of Rome, 55-54 BCE

-Another coin commemorating both the moneyer's grandfathers, this time with portrait heads.
-This head of L. Cornelius Sulla is thought to be the only authentic coin portrait of the famous dictator.
+Another coin commemorating the moneyer's two grandfathers, this time with portrait heads.
+The obverse contains the portrait of Lucius Cornelius Sulla Felix (smaller version), thought to be the only authentic coin portrait of the famous dictator.
+The reverse contains the portrait of Quintus Pompeius Rufus (smaller version), also consul in 88 BCE.

-Republican denarius issued by P. Cornelius Lentulus Marcellinus; 50 BCE
+Republican denarius issued by P. Cornelius Lentulus Marcellinus, mint of Rome, 50 BCE

-Obverse: Ancus Marcius, fourth king of Rome and ancestor of the family to which the moneyer belonged, the gens Marcia.
+Obverse: Ancus Marcius (smaller version), fourth king of Rome and ancestor of the moneyer's family, the gens Marcia.
 The king is shown wearing a diadem, with an augur's staff (lituus) and his name behind.

 Reverse: equestrian statue atop an aqueduct; see description of previous coin.